Develop workable solutions for the common good while working toward an exciting career in public management.

 The Online MPA curriculum is comprised of 39 credits.
 There are 13 courses of three credits each.

-- Demonstrate leadership behavior through application of organizational and managerial theories.
+- Demonstrate leadership behavior through the application of organizational and managerial theories.

 - Identify effective leadership in practice.

 - Identify and discuss the role of public leaders toward recognizing and instituting the principles of democratic governance in public organizations and community-based initiatives.

 - Identify and describe differences between the vision, values, and goals of actors in the public, nonprofit, and private sectors; discuss practical and ethical implications of these differences for public leadership; and discuss disparate impacts for the most vulnerable among us.

 - Demonstrate the ability to correctly and effectively recognize changes in workforce and community populations; determine appropriate communication modes and content.

 - Describe superior performance of a diverse workforce and the contribution to this of managerial action and institutional supports.